linuxkit/linuxkit/docs/testing.md

 LinuxKit CI runs `make ci` or `make ci-tag` in the VM This target runs the tests using `rtf` and the results directory is SCP'd back to the controller.
+The labels supplied to `rtf` via the `Makefile` will enable slower tests like the Linux Testing Project tests for more thorough test coverage.
 The test results will be stored in DataKit.

-If the tests pass, the GCP test is run in the same manner as described for PR tests.
+If the tests pass, the platform tests are run in the same manner as described for PR's.

-Finally, CI will run `make test-ltp` which will run the Linux Testing Project tests.